-During its first half century, the Kalamazoo House welcomed the friends and acquaintances of a series of families who resided in the beautiful home near lovely Bronson Park (where incidentally a young Abraham Lincoln spoke a mere 22 years before the house was constructed).
-The Kalamazoo House was built in 1878 for the family of David Lilienfeld, a wealthy German immigrant who with his brother William owned the Lilienfeld Brothers Cigar Company, the largest company of a thriving industry of cigar makers in Kalamazoo prior to 1900.
-Mr. Lilienfeld also imported beer and whiskey, and operated an upscale downtown drinking establishment called The Brunswick.
+The Kalamazoo House was built in 1878 for the family of David Lilienfeld, a wealthy German immigrant who with his brother William owned the D. Lilienfeld & Brothers Cigar Company.
+Mr. Lilienfeld also imported beer and whiskey, and near the end of the nineteenth century operated an upscale drinking establishment called The Brunswick, at the street level of the factory.
 For the second 50 years of the home's life, beginning in 1932, visitors to the house were attending funerals of Kalamazoo residents as the house served the community under the caring oversight of the Donovan family, as the Donovan Funeral Home (later Donovan-Betzler).

-When the building was slated for destruction in 1985, to make room for a proposed parking facility, it was saved by prominent local restorers and turned into a hotel named "The Kalamazoo House"—after the city's impressive first hotel from a century before.
-With the exception of a few years when it sat idle, the inn has welcomed travelers to Kalamazoo ever since, and long-time Kalamazoo residents will remember dining at Lilie's Restaurant at the Kalamazoo House at the beginning of this millennium.
+When the building was slated for destruction in 1985, to make room for a proposed parking facility, it was saved by prominent local restorers Lou and Annette Conti, and turned into a hotel named "The Kalamazoo House"—after the city's impressive first hotel from a century before.
+With the exception of a few years when it sat idle, the inn has welcomed travelers to Kalamazoo ever since, and long-time Kalamazoo residents will remember dining at Lilie's Restaurant at the Kalamazoo House at the end of the millennium.